mdn/content/files/en-us/web/javascript/reference/iteration_protocols/index.md

 // "function", because it has an @@iterator method, so it's an iterable

 console.log(aGeneratorObject[Symbol.iterator]() === aGeneratorObject);
-// true, because its @@iterator method returns itself (an iterator), so it's an well-formed iterable
+// true, because its @@iterator method returns itself (an iterator), so it's a well-formed iterable

 console.log([...aGeneratorObject]);
 // [1, 2, 3]